chuckrector/svelte-styling-intro/README.md

 # Svelte styling intro

 IMVU attempts to isolate component styling informally by namespacing.
 For example, `ProfileIcon.scss` will put all of its styles under a `.profile-icon` rule.
 In practice, any style in any component may override another because CSS combines all styles globally by design.
-This total freedom complicates the implementation and maintenance of the application when the styles for any given component of interest are scattered across many files, and especially when they exist in unexpected locations.
+This total freedom complicates maintenance when the styles for any given component are scattered across many files, and especially when they exist in unexpected locations.

 Svelte makes each component the boss of its own styles.
 Nobody else can style a component without its permission: A message list component cannot override the styles of its message list item components or vice versa.
 The message drawer component cannot override the styles of either.
 As a result, styles within a component could be considered more stable because it is more difficult for them to be accidentally disrupted by outside influences.